 Do you try to avoid chemicals wherever possible?
 If so, this natural brand of mosquito repellent gets consistent rave reviews.
-I myself never use DEET products as my mosquito repellent for Thailand – read why – but you should choose a level of mosquito protection that you’re comfortable with.
-This will depend on your itinerary.
+I myself never use DEET products as my mosquito repellent for Thailand – find out why – but you should choose a level of mosquito protection that you’re comfortable with.
+This will depend on your travel plans for Thailand.

-Crocs?
+Crocs?!?
 But indeed.
-They aren’t what they used to be and they’re THE perfect shoe for Thailand’s rainy season.
-These boat shoes (aka “Crocs in disguise”) do triple duty:
+They aren’t what they used to be and they’re THE perfect shoe for Thailand’s shoes on/off culture.
+These slip-on shoes (aka “Crocs in disguise”) do triple duty:

-Better still, they’re very light-weight for packing and they’re slip-on (crucial for Thailand’s take-your-shoes-off custom).
+Better still, they’re very light-weight for packing and they’ll keep your feet cool in Thailand’s hot climate.

 D is for Dos & Don’ts in Thailand

 Is this your first time to Thailand?
 If so, consider this book crucial reading.
 It’s especially useful if you hope to venture into ‘real’ Thailand, visit temples or make new friends.
-Quickly read this book on your flight to ensure its great tips are fresh in your mind when you land in Thailand.
 It teaches you how to put your best foot forward (but never upwards – learn why in the book).
 Fantastic cultural tips for any ‘farang‘ (foreigner) visiting Thailand.
 Available for Kindles or in used paperback.

 E is for eBags Packing Cubes